Boston Bruins on Television & RadioNESN will broadcast all non-exclusive Bruins games locally.

 Television Play-by-Play, New England Sports Network (NESN)

-Jack Edwards is in his tenth season as a play-by-play voice for Bruins games on NESN and his seventh season doing both home and road contests.
+Jack Edwards is in his 12th season as a play-by-play voice for Bruins games on NESN and his seventh season doing both home and road contests.
 A television veteran of over 30 years, he came to NESN after five years of play-by-play for both ESPN and HDNet broadcasts of NHL games.
 A graduate of the University of New Hampshire, Edwards began his career doing play-by-play of Wildcats hockey which led to reporter and anchor positions in both radio and television in New Hampshire and Providence.
 He came to Boston in the 1980s as a sports anchor and reporter at both WCVB-TV 5 and WHDH-TV 7 and also worked as a reporter for ABC's Wide World of Sports and Olympic coverage on both ABC and CBS.
 He joined ESPN in 1991 as an anchor and reporter for SportsCenter and won an Emmy award for his ESPN reporting.
 He has also done play-by-play for ESPN's coverage of hockey and soccer, including the 2002 World Cup finals, and the Little League World Series.